Islam in Vietnam: From Champa Kingdom to Modern Times

 Image Credit: AnilakeoCC BY-SA 4.0, via Wikimedia Commons

-Also, some of the popular Vietnamese dishes today, such as pho and banh mi, are believed to have an Islamic origin.
+Interestingly, some of Vietnam’s most popular dishes, such as pho and banh mi, are believed to have Islamic culinary influences introduced through trade.

 Final Thoughts